1. "Visiting Scholar at Cambridge University"

 5. "Cambridge educated"

 False.
-RZ’s B.A. and M.Div. degrees are from un-prestigious institutions.
-RZ spent 2-3 months attending classes and lectures at Cambridge University on a part-time basis.
+RZ’s B.A. and M.Div. degrees are from fairly obscure institutions.
+While on a 2-3 month sabatical at a place called Ridley Hall, RZ attended some classes and lectures at Cambridge University on a part-time basis.
 This is the sole basis for the claim that RZ is "Cambridge educated."

 6. RZ's references to himself in his press materials as "Dr. Zacharias"